Who We Are

 In addition to his conservation corps work, Dan sits on the board of directors of the Southern California Mountains Foundation, the California Invasive Plant Council (Cal-IPC), and the California State Conservation Corps Museum.
 He is an active member of both the National Forest Foundation’s Big Tujunga Treasured Landscape Coordinating Council and LA Metro’s Urban Greening Technical Advisory Committee.
 Dan holds bachelor’s and master’s degrees in Geography from California State University, Long Beach.
 He is an ISA-certified arborist (WE-6295-A) and a lifetime member of the Phi Kappa Phi Honor Society.
 He currently resides in Huntington Beach with his wife Judy.

-Larry Lawrence
+Larry LawrenceLarry Lawrence

-Larry graduated from California State University Fullerton with a degree in Mechanical Engineering.
+Larry graduated from California State University, Fullerton, with a degree in Mechanical Engineering.
 His work as a mechanical engineer has included processing machine design, machine automation, process water reuse projects, ground water development, conveyance and remediation over the last 18 years.
 Prior to joining Nestle Waters, Larry was a Senior Engineer with URS Corp in Southern California.
 Larry and his wife Cela enjoy traveling, riding his motorcycle, and volunteering with the Southern California Mountains Foundation.

-Mike Davis
+Michael Davis

 Mr. Davis is a senior shareholder with over thirty-five years of experience representing businesses, individuals, and governmental clients in complex real estate and business transactions and litigation.
 Mr. Davis has extensive experience evaluating water rights and resources; and in water rights disputes, with an emphasis on groundwater basin adjudications and litigation.
 Mr. Davis provides land use guidance for water resources management under the Sustainable Groundwater Management Act, Urban Water Management Plans, Integrated Regional Water Management Plans, Water Supply Assessments, and Proposition 218.
 Mr. Davis has extensive experience as general counsel to numerous county water districts and mutual water companies.